canada-ca/Open_First_Whitepaper/7_Next_Steps.md

 ## Next Steps

+### Done

+#### November 2017 - GC Strategic Plan for IM and IT 2017-2021 new planned actions

+> Introduce a strategy for use of open source software and open standards

+> The use of open source software supports interoperability and information sharing and should be considered in the assessment of IM-IT solutions.
+Open source products are publicly available, and the availability of their source code promotes open and collaborative development around their specifications, making them more robust and interoperable.
+The use of open standards ensures interoperability between products and systems, and maintains flexibility within the IM-IT environment.
+TBS will lead the development of a strategy to set direction for the government on the use and release of open source software and open standards that will be ratified by GC EARB.

+#### December 2017 - GC Enterprise Architecture Review Board (EARB) endorsments:
+> Canada will use open source tools as key components of it's technology eco-system

+> Members will support the creation and adoption open source throughout their practice, resulting in a robust open community within the GC

-### Strategic Actions
+### To do

-#### Open Standards
+#### EARB endorsments

+- Current GC preferred open standards;
+  - HTML5, UTF-8, RDFa Lite, Schema.org, Atom (GC Standard on Web interoperability)
+  - WCAG 2.0 (GC Standard on Web accessibility)
+  - Open Contracting Data Standard (PSPC pilot)
+  - PDF/A, EPUB3, XML, CSV (GC open data principles)

+- LAC guidelines on file formats for transferring information resources of enduring value and PCH Elements of a technical interoperability framework recommended file formats.
+  - EPUB3, PDF/A, ODF, ..

+- Allignment with UK open standards for government
+  - Adopt open standards selected by UK
+  - Collaborate with UK to select new open standards for governments
+  - Adapt UK guidance on ODF and procurement

-- endorse preferred open standards for use by all departments and agencies;
+- Selection of open source Web browser, office suite and other productivity tools for use by all departments and agencies

-- use commonly accepted open standards for open data and information;
+- Plan to eliminate current lock-in to proprietary operating system by favouring use of multi-platform or Web applications

+##### Open Standards adoption strategy

 - configure existing solutions to use open standards where possible;
 - require that all new purchases, upgrades or migrations (including cloud solutions) store and manage data with open standards;
 - factor in the use of open standards when calculating total cost of ownership of a solutions including exit or transition costs;

-#### Open Source Software
+- update cloud adoption strategy to reflect direction on open standards.

+##### OSS adoption strategy

 - require that all new purchases, upgrades or migrations actively and fairly consider OSS, starting immediately;
 - factor in the use of OSS when calculating total cost of ownership (TCO) of a solutions including exit or transition costs;
 - select OSS on the basis of its additional inherent flexibility, when there is no significant overall (full-lifecycle) cost difference with proprietary solutions;
-- publish OSS adoption guidelines, update IM-IT strategic plan (done) and cloud adoption strategy to reflect direction on OSS;
+- update cloud adoption strategy to reflect direction on OSS;
-- develop generic procurement policies for OSS (Review & assess the [following policies](https://github.com/mgifford/open-source-contracting))
-- maintain a list of preferred OSS to guide departments and agencies looking for OSS;
-- plan to eliminate current lock-in to proprietary operating system by favouring use of multi-platform or Web applications;
-- select open source Web browser, office suite and other productivity tools for use by all departments and agencies;
+- use OSS components in our development projects;

+##### OSS contribution strategy

-- be an active contributor to OSS projects that it or its clients utilize;
+- support and be an active contributor (code, issues, testing, roadmap, ..) to OSS projects that it or its clients utilize;
+- comply to the licenses of OSS projects they contribute to;
 - support initiatives such as the The Linux Foundation's [Core Infrastructure Initiative](https://www.coreinfrastructure.org/) to help ensure that critical libraries for modern internet communications are monitored and supported.
-- ensure that government employees attend OSS events and conferences;

-#### Open Source Code

-- publish guidance for departments and agencies to release code developed internally as OSS;
+##### Guidance for release of code developed internally as OSS
-- use OSS components in our projects and contribute back to the community;

 - publish as OSS all source code created or modified, whether developed in-house by government staff or through negotiated contracts;
 - encourages contributions to its OSS projects, whether it be code, commentary, bug reports, feature requests, or overall strategic direction;
-- comply to the licenses of OSS projects they contribute to.
-- maintain a list of preferred OSS licences and code repositories to guide departments and agencies publishing OSS;

-### Communications

-- Highlight government projects which depend on OSS
+#### Open Resource Exchange

+- List of open standards with EARB endorsment, as well as others being used in GC
-- Highlight OSS projects used by the government
+- List of OSS being used in GC
-- Raise awareness about OSS champions in Canada (both inside & outside government)
-- Ensure it is a talking point for senior bureaucrats & Members of Cabinet
-- Integrate into plans for Innovation, Science and Economic Development Canada (ISED) & The Minister of Small Business and Tourism
+- List of open source code released by GC